Can Liquorice or Apple Cider Vinegar help with your reflux symptoms?

 Many patients will take medication for reflux, such as proton pump inhibitors (PPIs), for long periods of time without understanding the risks.

 Yet, official advice says PPIs shouldn’t be taken for more than three 14-day treatment courses in one year.

-We’ve rounded up natural remedies that some people swear by for providing relief from their symptoms, including heartburn and indigestion, and looked at whether there is any scientific research to support the claims.
+In our blog series on natural remedies, we look at alternatives people often use for relief from their reflux symptoms, such as heartburn and indigestion, and investigate whether there is any scientific evidence supporting the claims.